If you or someone you know is likely to hurt themselves or others, is actively suicidal or homicidal, call 911.

 Some people are reluctant to seek help because of misinformation and negative assumptions about counseling.
 Here are some talking points to correct misinformation and encourage help-seeking:

-- Going to counseling demonstrates bravery and insight.
+- Participating in counseling demonstrates bravery and insight.
 It's important to know when one needs a helping hand.

-- Going to counseling does not imply that a person is "crazy," "broken" or "weak," but that a person is well-grounded, desires to address their problem, and that they have strength.
+- Participating in counseling does not imply that a person is "crazy," "broken" or "weak," but that a person is well-grounded, desires to address their problem, and that they have strength.

-- Going to counseling allows for a person to be heard in a confidential setting and to work towards achieving goals to improve their life situation.
+- Participating in counseling allows for a person to be heard in a confidential setting and to work towards achieving goals to improve their life situation.

-- Going to counseling means space and time to be heard by a professional counselor, without judgement, to talk about your problems.
+- Participating in counseling means space and time to be heard by a professional counselor, without judgement, to talk about your problems.